datanav/docs/technical/superoffice-youtrack.rst

 SuperOffice Person to YouTrack Users
 ------------------------------------
-Every SuperOffice Person will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the SuperOffice Person will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a SuperOffice Person and a YouTrack Users must be established.

 A SuperOffice Person will merge with a YouTrack Users if one of the following property combinations match: